Salisu Yusuf: NFF confirm return of Super Eagles coach after one-year ban for bribery | Goal.com

 "The Federation thanked Coach Imama Amapakabo for his sterling efforts while in charge of the U23 National Team in the absence of the suspended Yusuf, and for eventually seeing to the team’s qualification for the U23 AFCON."

-It remains to be seen if Salisu will guide Nigeria to the 2019 Wafu Cup of Nations in Senegal which is billed to start from September 28.
+It remains to be seen if Yusuf will guide Nigeria to the 2019 Wafu Cup of Nations in Senegal which is billed to start from September 28.